tasfiaahsan/personal_website/content/home/talks.md

 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages

-active: true
+active: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 70

-title: Hosted Workshops
+title: 'Hosted Workshops'
 subtitle:

 content:
   # Page type to display.
-E.g. post, talk, publication...
+E.g. post, event, publication...
-  page_type: publication
+  page_type: talk
   # Choose how many pages you would like to display (0 = all pages)
   count: 0
   # Filter on criteria